RESULTS FOR ORGANISATIONS

 AHRI Pulse Survey – Identifying Retention Strategies that work

 Another positive impact on the bottom line is the result of motivation, productivity and performance.
-Working parent support programmes foster engagement and motivation in two ways:
+Our support programmes foster engagement and motivation in two ways:

-- By developing strategies to help parents balance responsibilities and focus on what’s important at work and at home
+- By developing strategies to help individuals balance responsibilities and focus on what’s important at work and at home

 - By implementing the support programme, the business demonstrates its commitment to them, creating a commitment in return

-Working parent programmes demonstrate real support for the parents in your organisation and as a result increase the commitment of your current talent – and gain the attention of potential talent at the same time.
+Working parents, carer, flexible work and manager programmes demonstrate real support for everyone in your organisation and as a result increase the commitment of your current talent and gain attention from potential new talent.

 Surveys after the completion of our programmes show participants feel more positive and committed towards their employers as a result of the support.

-Our programmes encourage working parents to get together and share their experiences as well as their solutions to common issues.
-This creates a powerful network of working parents and support within your business.
+Our group coaching programmes are designed specifically to enable individuals at similar life stages to share their experiences as well as their solutions for common issues.
+This creates a powerful network of support groups such as working parents, carers, those who work flexibly and returners within a business.

 Giving assistance to motivated female employees who also happen to have significant non-work responsibilities can only improve the productivity, job satisfaction and retention of staff.